suzaku-io/diode/doc/usage/ApplicationModel.md

 ### Complex Access Patterns

-We are not limited to traversing the hierarchy down to get a reader for a single value.
+We are not limited to traversing the hierarchy to get a reader for just a single value.
 Since we get to define the access function ourselves, we can freely access anything in the model and return a composite.

 ```scala